JourdanThomas/CubeSat/README.md

 This project is divided into different stages.
 The first stage involved constructing a CubeSat using the information provided for the AMSAT CubeSatSim prototype, available at [CubeSatSim repository](https://github.com/alanbjohnston/CubeSatSim.git).
 We followed the steps outlined and replicated the foundation.
-The second stage focused on enhancing the CubeSat in various ways to address a specific problem.
+The second stage focused on enhancing the CubeSat in various ways to address specific problems.

 1. **Real-time Visualization of CubeSat in Space using Gyroscope:**
    We developed a 3D visualization of our CubeSat in real-time on a website.
 This visualization updates dynamically as the ground station receives information.